SADEInnovations/slackbot-sharepoint-excel-reader/README.md

 4. Workspace: Wherever you want the bot to be
 5. In basic information there is a signin secret.
 Press show, then copy and paste it somewhere
 6. In OAuth & Permissions there is a Bot user OAuth token.
 Copy it and paste it somewhere
-7. Create a Slash command for your developement stage.
+7. Create a Slash command for your development stage.
 The name of your command is the same you defined in serverless.yml custom overrides

 ### Code